 An excisional biopsy is basically the same as an incisional biopsy, except it is performed to remove the entire lesion or tumour.
 Your dermatologist will make an incision into your skin and go as deep as necessary in order to remove the entire lesion.
 It is the recommended method of diagnosis of small melanomas as it can be carried out safely with minimal cosmetic scarring.

 Your surgeon will use a scalpel to remove the entire abnormal skin lesion, along with a small margin surrounding it.
 Once complete, you will likely require several stitches to close the wound.
 Pressure will be applied to the site until the bleeding stops.
 The site will then be covered with a bandage and sterile dressing to promote healing.
 You will be required to keep the area dry for a few days, but will be fine to return to your normal daily routine immediately.

 If you have noticed a concerning rash or lesion on your skin, book an appointment to see your GP immediately where you will be referred to see a specialist dermatologist for further diagnostic tests.
 After checking the area, you may be referred for one of the above skin biopsies.

 At One Healthcare we can book you in to see a specialist Dermatologist for an initial consultation, usually within 48 hours.
 Skin biopsies are available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Skin Biopsy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 - Fast access to diagnostics including MRI, X-ray and Ultrasound